 Call a Baltimore Breech Birth Malpractice Attorney for a Free Case Consultation

 Breech births are not uncommon.
 Many babies are delivered safely from a breech position, but complications or injuries from the breech birth might entitle you and your family to financial compensation.
 Contact our Baltimore breech birth malpractice attorney to determine if you have a valid malpractice claim.
-Call the Law Offices of Randolph Rice today at (410) 431-0911 if you or your baby has suffered physical or emotional harm due to a breech birth.
+Call the Rice, Murtha & Psoras today at (410) 431-0911 if you or your baby has suffered physical or emotional harm due to a breech birth.